PedroDidier/MLFromScrach/README.md

 # MLFromScrach
 Implementing some simple Machine Learning algorithms from scrach using Python, Numpy and public DataSets from Kaggle.
+This is a compilation of old repositories that I had, dating back to 2019 and 2020.

 ## DataSet links: